dzava/vue-asyncsearch/readme.md

 * `name`: (required) same as `as-input`. default: `page`
 * `default-value`: same as `as-input`. default: `1`
 * `resetParams`: same as `as-input`
-* 'add-to-url': boolean indicating if the param should be appended to the url when use history is true (default: false)
+* `add-to-url`: boolean indicating if the param should be appended to the url when use history is true (default: false)

 #### `as-pagination`:
 A list of links to navigate paginated results